-- \Rightarrow The PAllidal versus SubThalamic deep brain Stimulation for Cervical Dystonia study is the first randomised controlled study comparing the efficacy and safety of globus pallidus internus-deep brain stimulation (DBS) and subthalamic nucleus-DBS for cervical dystonia. - \Rightarrow The primary outcomes are evaluated blindly through randomly shuffled, de-identified, standardised videos to minimise potential biases. - \Rightarrow This trial uses the technique of imaging fusion to control the confounder of electrode position, which is deemed to be the major influence factor of DBS efficacy. - \Rightarrow One possible limitation is that investigators are not blinded because of the nature of the surgical intervention.
+- ⇒ The PAllidal versus SubThalamic deep brain Stimulation for Cervical Dystonia study is the first randomised controlled study comparing the efficacy and safety of globus pallidus internus-deep brain stimulation (DBS) and subthalamic nucleus-DBS for cervical dystonia. - ⇒ The primary outcomes are evaluated blindly through randomly shuffled, de-identified, standardised videos to minimise potential biases. - ⇒ This trial uses the technique of imaging fusion to control the confounder of electrode position, which is deemed to be the major influence factor of DBS - ⇒ One possible limitation is that investigators are not blinded because of the nature of the surgical intervention.

-for uses related to text and data mi Medical treatment of CD is unsatisfactory.
-Oral medications are often ineffective or overshadowed by concomitant side ≥ effects.2 Although most CD patients can be the remission is temporary so patients injections.3 Moreover, 9 25% of patients do not respond to a linum toxin, and 20%-40% of patients discontinued botulinum toxin treatment due to lack of benefit.4 5 Denervation and myotomy of the involved muscles is technolog an effective surgery for CD once, but it becomes powerless in face of complicated cases.6
+Medical treatment of CD is unsatisfactory.
+Oral medications are often ineffective or overshadowed by concomitant side effects.2 Although most CD patients can be alleviated by injection of botulinum toxin, the remission is temporary so patients require multiple injections.3 Moreover, 25% of patients do not respond to botulinum toxin, and 20%-40% of patients discontinued botulinum toxin treatment due to lack of benefit.4 5 Denervation and myotomy of the involved muscles is an effective surgery for CD once, but it becomes powerless in face of complicated cases.6

-Deep brain stimulation (DBS) has been substantiated to be a safe and effective therapy for primary CD, even for those medically refractory cases.7 The globus pallidus internus (GPi) was considered the preferred DBS target for various types of dystonia (including CD) with remarkable short-term and long-term efficacy.7-16 In addition, stimulation of the subthalamic nucleus (STN) has drawn increasing attention in recent years with the superiorities of lower stimulation parameters requirement and shorter onset time.
-A series of studies have demonstrated that STN-DBS is a promising alternative to GPi-DBS, with a long-term symptomatic improvement rate ranging from 50% to 90%, $^{17-21}$ similar to and even higher than that of GPi-DBS.
-For studies focusing on CD only, both GPi-DBS^{10 22-27} and STN-DBS^{17 28 29} show significant therapeutic effect.
+Deep brain stimulation (DBS) has been substantiated to be a safe and effective therapy for primary CD, even for those medically refractory cases.7 The globus pallidus internus (GPi) was considered the preferred DBS target for various types of dystonia (including CD) with remarkable short-term and long-term efficacy.^{7-16} In addition, stimulation of the subthalamic nucleus (STN) has drawn increasing attention in recent years with the superiorities of lower stimulation parameters requirement and shorter onset time.
+A series of studies have demonstrated that STN-DBS is a promising alternative to GPi-DBS, with a long-term symptomatic improvement rate ranging from 50% to 90%, 17-21 similar to and even higher than that of GPi-DBS.
+For studies focusing on CD only, both GPi-DBS10 22-27 and STN-DBS17 28 29 show significant therapeutic effect.
 However, the question of which nucleus is the better DBS candidate for CD has not been clarified.